gitpod-samples/template-flutter/README.md

 ### An existing project

-To get started with Flutter app development on Gitpod, add a [`.gitpod.yml`](./.gitpod.yml) file which contains the configuration to improve the developer experience on Gitpod.
+Copy and commit the [`.gitpod.yml`](./.gitpod.yml) and [`.gitpod.Dockerfile`](./.gitpod.Dockerfile) to your existing project to have the same configuration of this template.
 To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation.